KingTamec/GD50xFinal_Project/README.md

 - It is a cohesive start-to-finish experience there is a start menu ("StartState"), a tutorial scene, a parcour with an endboss ("GameState") and a final victory scene ("EndState").
-- Furthermore the player can quit the game anytime by pressing the escape button to pop up the Pause menu ("MenuState").
+- Furthermore the player can quit the game anytime by pressing the escape button<br> to pop up the Pause menu ("MenuState").
 - There is a definitive way of winning (defeating the final boss).
 - There is a possibility of loosing the game by loosing all health or falling down ("GameOverState").
 - Altohough free third-party assets and sounds were used (see more details below)